-A whole host of products are machined in aluminum and represent a wide variety of industries.
+A whole host of products across a variety of industries are machined in aluminum.

 Mold makers also depend on aluminum prototypes.
-When the request is small and the lifetime of the mold doesn’t matter, a lot of time can be saved making an aluminum mold compared to making a mold from hardened steel.
+When the request is small and the lifetime of the mold doesn’t matter, a lot of time can be saved making an aluminum mold compared to a hardened steel mold.
 Aluminum can also be used for carbon fiber or thermal forming molds, as opposed to the costly process of building an injection mold.

 The aerospace and defense industries also source parts machined in aluminum, like enclosures for radar boards or structural components.
-In addition, the automotive sector relies on aluminum machining for high volume production of car parts like panels, interior trim, and hardware.
+In addition, the automotive sector relies on aluminum machining for the high-volume production of car parts like panels, interior trim, and hardware.